 How to read the live intentionally book

 The book worked best for me like this: You read through it once, suck up all the important information, all the clearing up of misguidance you had all your life.
+You think about it.
 And at the end, you get a workbook attached, with which you will fight yourself for 90 days.

 But before that, you read it a second time and do the exercises which are outlined in the book, like writing down the things you want in life.